A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

-The transfer rates between the ground-states are similar to Eq.~\ref{eq:dopplerrate}, where now the squeezing operators are used to modify the excited harmonic states:
+The transfer rates between the ground states are similar to Eq.~\ref{eq:dopplerrate}, where now the squeezing operators are used to modify the excited harmonic states:

-The sum over the excited states cannot generally be taken out of the magnitude now because each term does not necessarily have the directional emission terms.
-The transition matrix elements now contain the squeezing operator.
+{Unlike the sideband cooling case with equal trapping frequencies,} the sum over the excited states cannot be taken out of the magnitude now because each term does not necessarily have the directional emission terms.
+There are additional terms now in the first order expansion due to the squeezing operator.
 To first order in $r$ and $\eta$, the matrix elements are